slowernews/wisdom-tldr/README.md

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*

-> *'Need to jump start happiness?
-Lower your expectations. -- James Altucher'*

 > *'If you concentrate on what you don’t have, you will never, ever have enough.' -- Oprah Winfrey*

 > *'A pessimist sees a difficulty in every opportunity.
 An optimist sees a opportunity in every difficulty.'*